 “At the time (of Trident's introduction) the strategic context was very different to what it is now, and at that time the defence budget was very, very different to what it is now …"

 It may seem strange that a former British Army officer, such as Crispin Blunt is, would align himself in the same company as those who would vote down a renewal to a programme that many believe has kept the UK safe from a third world war for over half a century.
 He said:

 “The whole concept proceeds on the basis that the submarine is invisible, yet four years before I made that vote, there was a submarine research warfare scientist, a senior NATO position, gleefully proclaiming the end of the submarine because accusation technology was advancing geometrically and (had) the ability to pick up all the signals that a submarine gives off, whether it’s heat, movement or nuclear signal.

-“There are about, as I understood it, four signatures that can be given off by bloody great lump of steal sitting in however much water.
+“There are about, as I understood it, four signatures that can be given off by bloody great lump of steel sitting in however much water.

 "And with geometrically improving accusation capability, it strikes me that therefore the invisibility of the ocean disappears really quite quickly … and certainly within the lifetime of this programme.
 The moment the submarine becomes vulnerable because it can be seen, then you have got to protect it … so you have got to have layered defence.
 Then there is a whole bunch of assumptions about its vulnerability to cyber warfare.
 And so, on it goes …"

 According to the MP, the end-user viability of a weapons system being based on a submarine 100 years on from the height of the Cold War, as it would be during the life-time of the renewed programme, has been lost as a result of old fashioned political jostling between the two main parties in British politics, Labour and the Conservatives.
 He said: